Every request to the PropertyData API requires a key.

 Due to source data limitations, some methods do not work across all constituent countries of the United Kingdom.
 Coverage for API methods is as follows:

 Heavy data processing is carried out at run-time for many API methods.
 Therefore, response times may be higher than you are used to with other APIs.
-We typically quote a two-second responsive time on average for many methods.
+We consider a 1,000ms response time to be average for most methods.
 As a result, we advise you not to call our API as a critical-path component of your application at run-time - we suggest an asynchronous call instead.

 We are constantly working to improve performance of the API.
 The processing time is returned with every API call; if you are receiving numbers that you consider to be excessively high, please get in touch with debugging information so we can investigate.